openstack-archive/tripleo-heat-templates/roles/README.rst

   check when it is not needed.
 Note that on non Red Hat environment this switch has no effect.

+* rhsm_enforce_multios: (string), optional, default to undefined, can be set to "8.4" for instance.
+After a upgrade from 16.2 to 17.1 we can be in a state where some compute roles are still on Red Hat 8.4.
+This variable can be set to specify that value for those roles and override the expected "9.2".

 Working with Roles
 ==================
 The tripleoclient provides a series of commands that can be used to view